Amazing NFL Athletes

 Jen Fox provides an overview of her five Freakiest Athletes in the NFL Today.

 The NFL recently released its annual “Top 100 Players List” for 2015.
 The top spot goes to Aaron Rodgers, freak quarterback for the Green Bay Packers.

 Rodgers is a 2x MVP winner, and he has a career passer rating of 106, which is decidedly freakish if you consider no one else in NFL history has had a rating above 98.
-In honour of Rodgers top NFL ranking, here is a few more players who are true human marvels.
+In honour of Rodgers top NFL ranking, here are a few more players who are true human marvels.

 Odell Beckham Jr. (New York Giants)

 Wide receiver Odell Beckham Jr. is truly a rare oddity, as he is capable of mystifying plays.
 His athletic abilities are almost superhuman.
 He took home the award for “Best Play” at the 2015 ESPY Awards for catching a ball in the end zone with only one hand.
 It was a blink and you will miss the moment, but thankfully caught on tape to be watched in slow-motion again and again.